-Program and rules for 2012-2013
+Programs and rules for 2016

-Conduct research directly or through promotion, assistance, encouragement, or support of studies and research in the field of stratigraphy and in the science related thereto
+Conduct research directly or through promotion, assistance, encouragement, or support of studies and research in the field of stratigraphy and in the science related thereto;

-Norman C. Rosen
+Dr. Norman C. Rosen

 The GCSSEPM Foundation will be acknowledged in the work.